Isabella of Austria: Exile

 Isabella left Denmark with her husband and their children after her husband was deposed in 1523 and travelled to the Netherlands.
 Isabella and Christian travelled around Germany in an attempt to gain help for Christian's restoration to the throne.
 Isabella made her own negotiations with her relatives, and also accompanied her husband on his travels.

+The Danish royal family then journeyed to England.
+While in England, they had an audience with Henry VIII at the Royal Palace in Greenwich and were later accommodated at Hampton Court Palace.
 They visited Saxony in 1523 and Berlin in 1523–1524.
 In Berlin, Isabella became interested in the teachings of Luther, and felt sympathy for Protestantism, however she never converted officially.
 When she visited Nürnberg in 1524, she received communion in the Protestant way, which so enraged her birth family, the Habsburgs, that Christian decided that she should hide her Protestant views in the future, for political reasons.

 In the spring of 1525, Isabella caught some kind of serious illness, which worsened after she travelled through a storm later that year, and lasted all summer.
-The former queen died at the castle of Zwijnaarde near Ghent aged twenty-four.
+The former queen died at the castle of Zwijnaarde near Ghent aged twenty-four, on 19 January 1526.
 She received both Protestant and Catholic communion, but the Habsburgs declared that she had died a convinced Catholic.
 Her religious sympathies, and whether she was a Protestant or a Catholic after 1524, have been debated.
 At her deathbed, she gave the cause of her husband's restoration to her aunt, the regent of the Netherlands, Margaret of Austria.
+She was buried on 4 February 1526 at the Saint Peter's Abbey, Ghent.

+Isabella's early death was mourned not only in the Low Countries but also in her husband's realms.
+Nationwide funeral services were held, and expressions of grief were widespread for the Princess known as "the mother of her people."
+Testimonies to her worth were abundant, including a letter from Henry VIII of England, who regarded her as a sister.
+Martin Luther also paid tribute to her in his treatise on Holy Women.

 Her fifteenth generation great-granddaughter, Princess Isabella of Denmark, was named after her.